 With vast experience as a leader in an environment as active and publicised as the AFL, Cameron is no stranger to tackling some of the profession’s most daunting challenges.
 In the face of adversity, Cameron’s focus on unifying groups has fostered a culture of teamwork and trust, even through the most difficult of circumstances.
 Through strategic renewal, Cameron builds organisational capability to boost performance and morale.

-Cameron holds an MBA and Master of Marketing from the Melbourne Business School.
-He has also completed the Advanced Management Program (AMP) at the Harvard Business School and is a Vincent Fairfax Fellow of the Centre of Ethical Leadership at University of Melbourne.
-He received his Coaching Certification from the Columbia Business School in New York.
+Cameron holds an MBA and Master of Marketing from the Melbourne Business School, as well as the Advancement Management Program (AMP) from Harvard Business School and Harvard Program on Board Effectiveness.
+In addition, Cameron is also a Vincent Fairfax Fellow of the Centre of Ethical Leadership at the University of Melbourne, and has received his Coaching Certification from the Columbia Business School in New York.

-His articles on sport and leadership have been published in The Age newspaper.
+As a writer, his editorial pieces on sport and leadership have been featured in The Age.